 Sigiriya Rock

 Sigiriya Rock is a famous archaeological site located about two hours north of Kandy and is one of the most unique things to do in Sri Lanka.
-The ruins that can be seen there are from a fifth-century city and attract many visitors.
-Many refer to it as the Eighth Wonder of the World.
+The ruins of the ancient city that can be seen there are from a fifth-century city and attract many visitors.
+Many refer to this UNESCO World Heritage Site as the Eighth Wonder of the World.

 When you’re done visiting Sigiriya Rock itself, make sure to explore the surrounding gardens and the nearby Pidurangala Rock.